-We teamed up with Patron for this reverse glitter DIY project.
+We teamed up with Patron to show you how to reverse glitter a bottle for an attractive look that won’t shed.
 Post may contain affiliate links.

 If you’ve been around here for any length of time, you know that we enjoy a cocktail or two.
 One thing that happens when you enjoy making your own cocktails is that you end up with empty bottles.
 Now, some of these aren’t that interesting, and we just rinse them out and toss the empty bottles into the recycle bin.